tats-u/WideCharToMultiByteTest/README.md

 1. Open the solution file
 2. Build
-3. Run unit tests (some will fail)
+3. Run unit tests (only those in the namespace “MustBeFixed” will intentionally fail)

 For developers of Windows itself: if you fix the problem, you can run the unit tests again and **all will pass.**